deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Xiù finally smiled again as that sank in.
 It was a reluctant, unhappy little smile, but it was still like the sun rising.
 "I like that." she said.

-"Kind of my mantra, babe…You okay?"
+"Kind of my mantra, babe...You okay?"

 Xiù scrubbed at her eye again, sniffing.
 "I don't know." she said.
 "I hope so."

 Allison nodded.
 "Good start." she said.
-"And… about Julian?"
+"And... about Julian?"

 "Yeah?"

 "I trust him, and I trust you.
-Whatever's going on is, uh…you aren't allowed to kiss him."
+Whatever's going on is, uh...you aren't allowed to kiss him."

 That finally provoked a giggle.
 "I'll try not to," Xiù promised.

-"Cool…Girl's night?
+"Cool...Girl's night?
 I've got Disney movies, wine, and a shirtless waiter.
 My treat."

 "Shirtl-?
 Wait, really?!"

-"Well, he doesn't *know* it yet…" Allison smiled mischievously "But… call it a hunch, I think he'll agree to it.
+"Well, he doesn't *know* it yet..."
+Allison smiled mischievously "But... call it a hunch, I think he'll agree to it.
 It's just a bit of fun.
 You in?"

-"…Can I make crepes?
+"...Can I make crepes?
 I'm kinda hungry."

 "Sounds good."

 "Then I'm in."
 ___

-"This, uh…this could get awkward…"
+"This, uh...this could get awkward..."

 Allison paused as they were about to open the door to the common room.
 "Are you okay?"

 Julian fidgeted.
-"I know I agreed to this, just…"
+"I know I agreed to this, just..."

 She smiled, and gave him a kiss.
 "It's not like I've got a cattle prod, baby." she said.
 "If you're not totally comfortable, don't even worry about it.
 I just thought it'd be a bit of harmless, sexy fun.
-But if you don't want to…"
+But if you don't want to..."

 Julian considered it, then shook his head and smiled.
 "No, I'm in." he said.
 "Comfort zones are meant to be pushed out of."